-The Budget Office, a division of the Finance Department, develops the budget in alignment with the Citywide Business plan — which includes public input and performance-based priorities – creating a financial strategy for Kansas City that maximizes its resources to accomplish its near and long-term goals.
+The Office of Management and Budget (OMB), a division of the Finance Department, develops the budget in alignment with the Citywide Business plan – which includes public input and performance-based priorities – creating a financial strategy for Kansas City that maximizes its resources to accomplish its near and long-term goals.
 A successful budget funds City programs, services, and initiatives to best serve the City of Kansas City’s mission, vision, and values, and ultimately improve quality of life for residents.

 The Budget Process

 The City of Kansas City’s Fiscal Year spans from May 1 to April 30.
 OMB plans and executes the allocation of resources to the City functions, to help achieve the goals set forth in the Citywide Business Plan.
 Click areas in the image below to learn more about the Budget Process, including how it works within the Citywide Business Plan, and how input from residents sets the direction for Kansas City.

 In April 2014, the residents of Kansas City approved a change in the City Charter requiring the adoption of the Five-Year Financial Plan every year.
 Most significantly, the Charter change marked an important first step in breaking the pattern of successive, single-year fixes, often implemented without a long-term view.
 Instead, the Finance Department, City departments, City Council and residents work each year to extend the Citywide Business Plan into the future.
 Additionally, for the first time in Kansas City history, the Citywide Business Plan is linked to budget decisions.
 Moreover, the plans of City departments and divisions are relatable to one another as well as to the Business Plan, which serves as the “planning umbrella.”
 This process builds each year with the submission of an updated draft of the Citywide Business Plan.